+Commentary.
+The foregoing two lines may be archaic in some States.

 GRANTING OWNER:

-Page 86 of 47

-By: \\\\\
+By:

-Dated: \\\\\\, 2009
+Dated:, 2009

-By: Its:

-Its: President and CEO
+By: Its: President and CEO

-THE LAND TRUST: \\\\\\LAND TRUST,
+LAND TRUST: LAND TRUST Nonprofit Corporation

-A \\\\\\Nonprofit Corporation

-Dated: \\\\\\\, 2009
+Dated:, 2009

-By: Its:

-Its: President
+By: President

+Exhibits to include or consider Property Description(s)

+Maps

+Depiction of Zones or Areas

+Maps of Structures, Improveme ents, Ot her Features

+Baseline Documents

-Exhibits Property Description(s) Maps Depiction of Zones or Areas Maps of Structures, Improvements, Other Features List of Title Exceptions, Encumbrances
+List of Title Exceptions, Encumbrances